-41. It is important that long-term financial strategies (typically covering five to ten years) are in place which link spending to Scotland Excel's strategies.
-Although members only approve the budget for a single year, this should be supported by indicative future spending plans (covering three years at least) that forecast the impact of relevant pressures on Scotland Excel.

-42. Scotland Excel's budgets are prepared on an annual basis and do not include longer term strategies.
-The Accounts Commission recommended that when future Scottish Government funding is not known, bodies should plan for a range of scenarios so they are prepared for different levels of funding and income.
+- 41. It is important that long-term financial strategies (typically covering five to ten years) are in place which link spending to Clydeplan's strategies.
+Although members only approve the budget for a single year, this should be supported by indicative future spending plans (covering three years at least) that forecast the impact of relevant pressures on Clydeplan. - 42.
+Clydeplan's budgets are prepared on an annual basis and do not include longer term strategies.
+The Accounts Commission recommended that when future Scottish Government funding is not known, bodies should plan for a range of scenarios so they are prepared for different levels of funding and income. - 43.
+A review of committee minutes identified that medium term financial planning or scenario planning is not carried out.
+As a result, there is a risk members do not have sufficient information to inform decision making.